PgREST

 https://tapis.io/v3/pgrest/views/my_view?age.between=18,30

-If you only wanted all rows with column age
+If you only wanted all rows with column age that match 20, 30, or 40:

 $ curl -H "tapis-v2-token: $TOKEN" \